 Margaret Keelan is the Associate Director of the School of Sculpture at the Academy of Art University in San Francisco, where she also teaches ceramics.
 She received an Advanced B.A. from the University of Saskatchewan, Canada and an M.F.A. in ceramic sculpture from the University of Utah, Salt Lake City.
 Her work has been featured in numerous books including Lark Books, 500 Figures in Clay, Volumes 1 and 2, Ceramics and the Human Figure by Edith Garcia, The Craft and Art of Clay, Contemporary Ceramics and Working With Clay by Susan Peterson.

-Ceramic sculpture by Margaret Keelan.
-28 x 12 x 8 inches
+Wall mounted ceramic sculpture by Margaret Keelan.
+Approx. 8 x 5 x 2 inches